McCutchen on the move, other deals percolate at meetings

 The winter meetings picked up a bit Tuesday, but any big deals for the likes of Corey Kluber, Manny Machado and Bryce Harper remained on deck.

-There were reports the Baltimore Orioles, finally, were close to hiring a manager in Chicago Cubs bench coach Brandon Hyde.
+There were reports the Baltimore Orioles were close to hiring a manager in Chicago Cubs bench coach Brandon Hyde.
 But the O's said those stories were premature and they wouldn't make a decision before leaving Las Vegas.

 "We don't have a manager," newly hired general manager Mike Elias said.